How to Teach Reading Cover

 Extensive research has revealed a range of components that contribute to effective teaching of reading.
-Yet it is more difficult to find reliable resources that translate the evidence into a format that teachers can put to use in the classroom.
-Enter How to Teach Reading: Decoding and Comprehension, an accessible handbook that brings together key research insights and offers guidance on how to harness them to benefit students’ reading skills.
+Yet few reliable resources have translated that evidence into a format that teachers can put to use in the classroom.
+Enter How to Teach Reading: Research-based strategies for success with decoding and comprehension, an accessible guide on how to harness key research insights to benefit students’ reading skills.

 Are you looking for more hands-on support?
 Check out our How to Teach Writing, Spelling and Grammar professional development course.